The-Running-Dev/Portfolio/docs/projects/infrastructure/intro.md

 # Infrastructure & DevOps

 - **[AzureDevOps-Templates](https://github.com/The-Running-Dev/Demo-AzureDevOps-Templates)**
   **Updated**: July 6, 2025 @ 15:00
   AzureDevOps-Templates is a comprehensive collection of reusable Azure DevOps pipeline templates and infrastructure-as-code modules.
-It enables teams to rapidly build, deploy, and manage cloud-native solutions on Azure using modular, production-ready YAML and ARM/Bicep templates.
-The repository covers a wide range of Azure resources and CI/CD scenarios, with each sub-project providing focused templates and documentation for specific services or deployment patterns.
+It enables teams to rapidly build, deploy, and manage cloud-native solutions on Azure using modular, production-ready YAML and ARM templates.
+The repository covers a wide range of Azure resources and CI/CD scenarios,  providing focused templates and documentation for specific services or deployment patterns.
 Ideal for DevOps engineers and cloud architects seeking to standardize and accelerate Azure delivery.

 - **[Docker-DNSAtHome](https://github.com/The-Running-Dev/Docker-DNSAtHome)**
   **Updated**: May 29, 2025 @ 09:37